julzaza/wildwitchherbs/_posts/2025-07-13-blood-offering-for-fertility.md

 ## ✧ Final Thoughts

-The ritual of offering menstrual blood to the Earth is not a relic—it’s a remembered way of living in **intimate rhythm with nature**.
+The ritual of offering menstrual blood to the Earth is not a relic, it’s a remembered way of living in **intimate rhythm with nature**.
 It speaks to the **sacred ecology** of body and soil, womb and seed.

 Whether your desire is for a child, a creative harvest, or deeper spiritual connection, this practice honors the womb’s wisdom and the ancient magic in your blood.